GenericMappingTools/gmt/doc/rst/source/datasets/earth-relief.rst

 -------------

-If you anticipate to be without an Internet connection (or a very slow one), you can download all the remote files prior to losing connection, using the module :doc:`gmtget`.
+If you anticipate to be without an Internet connection (or a very slow one), you can download all the remote files prior to losing connection, using the module :doc:`/gmtget`.
 You can choose which data to download and limit it to grid spacings larger or equal to a limit, and you can minimize space on your computer by requesting the JPEG2000 tiles not be converted until GMT is accessing them.
 Here are some examples of usage.
 Download the entire cache directory used